 While you're checking the inner diameter required, also think about the best type of CT to fit your wires.
 CTs come in three basic designs.

 solid-core CTSolid-core CT.
 This is an older model sometimes called a “doughnut” that requires you to disconnect the load conductor to slip the CT around the cable.
-Solid-core CTs can be used for new installations but are not desirable for existing wiring.
+Solid-core CTs are more easily used for new installations; they are not desirable for existing wiring.

 bus bar CTBus bar CT.
 This type has a wider opening and is best for bus bars.